NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/Completed/The Whispering Cairn.md

 Anyone able to speak Auran gets the distinct impression that the whispers in this chamber are more than just a trick of wind and pipes.
 Occasionally, such folk can make out what must be words in the language of elemental air - words like "hopeless, sacrilege, enemies," and so on.
 The words come form specially prepared air tubes leading to the surface, and are little more than a subtle way to discourage tomb robbery in a language few modern tomb robbers are likely to understand.

-Thick cobwebs completely cover the arch leading to [[4-Campaign/Age of Worms/The Whispering Cairn#7.
+Thick cobwebs completely cover the arch leading to [[The Whispering Cairn#7.
 False Tomb|area 7]], blocking any view of that chamber beyond a flickering green light that seems to be a good distance to the north.
 Characters standing within 5 feet of the cobwebs can see through the mess enough to notice that a short flight of stairs descends from the arch, but more detail than that is impossible to make out.
 Dozens of tiny spiders dwell within these webs, but they are completely harmless.
 Slashing through the webs is a full-round action.
 A character can barrel his way through the mess but in doing so be becomes completely covered by spider webs to the point at which he can no longer see.
 Clearing webs from the eyes of such a character requires a [[3-Rules/trait_reference/manipulate|manipulate]] action.

 Even a casual inspection ([[Skills#Perception|Perception]] DC 8) reveals that the east wing is not as collapsed as it first appears.
-A 10-foot-wide opening in the middle of the debris leads to the wolves den, [[4-Campaign/Age of Worms/The Whispering Cairn#5.
+A 10-foot-wide opening in the middle of the debris leads to the wolves den, [[The Whispering Cairn#5.
 Wolf Den|area 5]].

 **Encounter Difficulty:**
 - [x] Moderate (80 XP) Level 1